 The approval of the Amended 2010 Plan will allow us to continue to grant stock options, and would allow us to grant other awards described below, at levels determined appropriate by our Board of Directors or its delegate.
 The Amended 2010 Plan will continue to provide us with flexibility in designing equity incentives in an environment where a number of companies have moved from traditional option grants to other stock-based awards, including stock appreciation rights, restricted stock awards, restricted stock unit awards, and performance stock awards.
-To date, we have never made any awards other than stock option grants; however, at the discretion of the Board of Directors or its delegate, we may do so in the future.
-The Amended 2010 Plan would continue to allow us to implement an annual cash incentive program as a plan that qualifies under Section 162(m) of the Internal Revenue Code of 1986, as amended, or the "Code" if deemed appropriate by our Board.
-We have not used this feature in the past, but could do so in the future.
-The Amended 2010 Plan allows us to utilize multiple types of equity incentives and performance cash incentives in order to secure and retain the services of our employees, consultants and directors, and to provide long-term incentives that align the interests of our employees, consultants and directors with the interests of our stockholders.
-However, we generally do not make awards to consultants and have no current plans to make any awards to consultants under the Amended 2010 Plan.
+The Amended 2010 Plan allows us to utilize multiple types of equity incentives in order to secure and retain the services of our employees, consultants and directors, and to provide long-term incentives that align the interests of our employees, consultants and directors with the interests of our stockholders.
+We generally do not make awards to consultants and have no current plans to make any awards to consultants under the Amended 2010 Plan.